-Adsorption data is displayed online and correlated by using of appropriate isotherm models:
+Adsorption data is displayed online and correlated using an appropriate isotherm models:

-The measurement presets, the gathered data as well as the correlated parameters can be exported to text files.
+The measurement presets, the gathered data, and the correlated parameters can then be exported to text files.

 Our Premium Software upgrade includes uncertainty calculations according to GUM1 for every isotherm point.
 This feature is of special interest for high quality research and corresponding publications.

 In the wake of the energy transition, CO2 capture and storage (CCS) is gaining increasing interest.
 Research groups around the world are working on the development of efficient CCS technology.
 In this context, our manometric adsorption measurement instruments of Rubolab MPA series provide powerful systems for the time-saving characterization of various sample materials.
 The picture to the left shows three CO2 isotherms measured on different types of rock (measurement has been performed with MPA-3).

 A technical description of the measurement instrument and a large amount of experimental results is provided within the following publication: